Krav Maga and Aging

 Perfect for Imperfect bodies

 Many of my students over the years have had imperfect bodies; some have artificial limbs (war, terrorism, motorcycle accidents).
-Others have had diseases which left them imperfect (Asthma, bone deterioration).
+Others have had diseases which left them imperfect (Asthma, bone deterioration, impaired vision).
 And some of us, in fact nearly all of us, simply have imperfect bodies.
 That is why Krav Maga is designed for imperfect individuals, as nearly all of us are imperfect.

 To paraphrase the great Abraham Lincoln; God loves imperfect people, that is why he created so many of us.
 Our style is designed for the imperfect.
 If I had brochures, they would not be like those of other organizations, they would not feature perfect bodies, body building champions and beauty queens.
 These images create an illusion of perfection.
 Our style of Krav Maga will not make you perfect but it will show you how to use your imperfect body to cope with difficult situations.